 The United Workers understands that to build a strong movement for human rights and an end to poverty requires at its foundation the development of powerful leaders.
-As we near our big 10th Year Anniversary Celebration on December 1, we will be publishing a series of blog posts from United Workers leaders, with their stories of personal transformation and memories of important moments in United Workers’ past.
+As we near our big 10th Year Anniversary Celebration this Saturday, December 1, we are publishing a series of blog posts from United Workers leaders, with their stories of personal transformation and memories of important moments in United Workers’ past.
 The 10th Anniversary Celebration will take place on Saturday, December 1, 3-6pm at James McHenry Recreation Center (911 Hollins Street, Baltimore, MD 21223).
 To purchase tickets email us at email@example.com or go to http://unitedworkers10th.eventbrite.com/#

 I worked at ESPN Zone in the Inner Harbor for six years.
 I was a busser, a line cook, and a prep cook.
 It was OK, but I like working around the people more than the job.
 It was the only thing that had you coming back—the community.

 Then, in June 2010, we found out from the news that ESPN Zone was closing.
 They didn’t give us any notice and we were all surprised.
 It was the first time that I saw people break down on the job ‘cause they didn’t know how they were gonna pay for their child care or school and things they needed to survive.

 Right around that time, United Workers members were there with surveys asking harbor workers about their jobs.
 They heard about the ESPN Zone closing and quickly helped us get organized.
 They also helped us protest the closure and file a lawsuit against Disney, ESPN Zone’s parent company, which had violated the WARN Act by closing without any notice and with inadequate severance packages.
 I stuck around cause I liked the work and because I made a lot of friends.